lfe/blog/src/_posts/2016-01-03-0106-lfe-friday---ets-data-matching.md

 Today's New Year LFE Friday moves on from the introduction to ETS, and starts using it to store some data and do some retrieval of data in ETS.

-First we need some data to have in ETS, so we will fall back to one of Protor's goto problems, Markov Chains.
+First we need some data to have in ETS, so we will fall back to one of Proctor's goto problems, Markov Chains.

 For those unfamiliar with what a Markov Chain is, it is a state machine that transitions to the next state based off a probability instead of a specific input.
 The common example that people are familiar with in "everyday use" is predictive typing on smart phones, where the next word or letter is offered up as a prediction, and the predicted words are chosen by the historical likelihood that the words predicted follows the current word.